Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 10. In nature, propane does not occur alone.

+What is a LPG Name?
 LP Gas = Propane

 Propane molecule

-Liquified petroleum gas – LP gas can be other gases in other countries.
+Liquefied petroleum gas – LP gas can be other gases in other countries.

 Propane is a three carbon molecule with the formula C3H8.